dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Team Responsibilities:</mark>
 - Check in frequently.
-- Don’t check in broken code
+- Don’t check in broken code.
 - Don’t check in untested code.
 - Don’t check in when the build is broken.
 - Don’t go home after checking in until the system builds.